melissalouie/workshop-staff-assignments/README.md

 Users should be abel to click an edit link and see the edit form for a person DONE
 ```

-**Users must enter a title/last_name or first_name/last_name**
+**Users must enter a title/last_name or first_name/last_name** DONE

 ```
 While adding or editing a person
-Users must enter either a title/last_name or a first_name/last_name Otherwise they get a validation message and the person isn't saved
+Users must enter either a title/last_name or a first_name/last_name Otherwise they get a validation message and the person isn't saved DONE
 ```

 **Users can assign people to locations**